 Working Motherhood Initiative

-Across Africa, working mothers are expected to carry disproportionate caregiving responsibilities while navigating labour markets, workplaces and policies that were not designed with them in mind.
-The result is talent loss, stalled careers, financial insecurity and invisible labour, not because women lack ability, but because systems lack care.
-The Working Motherhood Initiative exists to change this.
+Across Africa, working mothers carry disproportionate caregiving responsibilities while navigating labour markets and workplace systems that were not designed with them in mind, leading to stalled careers, financial insecurity and invisible labour not because women lack ability, but because the structures around them lack care.
+The Working Motherhood Initiative was created from lived experience and hard evidence to challenge that reality by equipping mothers with tools, visibility and opportunity while advocating for workplaces and policies that recognise caregiving as part of economic life, not a barrier to it.

 What We Do